-This was followed by changes that included recreational use of all Cannabis products in certain states like Colorado in early 2014.
+This was followed by changes that included the recreational use of all Cannabis products in certain states like Colorado in early 2014.
 This included both CBD and THC-containing extracts.

 Controversy Over the Legal Status of CBD

 In the United States, the change is slow and frustratingly complicated.
-Cannabis laws are different on a federal level to a state level and can differ significantly from one state to the next.
-Some states allow the use of CBD with medical approval only, others are completely legal for any reason — you can even buy products at corner stores, gas stations, and even vending machines.
+Cannabis laws are different on a federal level to the state level and can differ significantly from one state to the next.
+Some states allow the use of CBD with medical approval only, and others are completely legal for any reason — you can even buy products at corner stores, gas stations, and even vending machines.
 It’s not always limited to dispensaries.

-While the laws on CBD’s legalities are loosening federally, in a select few states you can still be arrested and thrown in jail for having a bottle of CBD oil on you.
+While the laws on CBD’s legalities are loosening federally, in a select few states, you can still be arrested and thrown in jail for having a bottle of CBD oil on you.

 Because the laws continue to evolve around cannabis, it’s critically important that you pay attention to the local laws in your specific state and check for updates regularly.